Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 Faithful, for example, though he will insist on testing them and any other PCs to see if they're worthy of the archives.
 If they do manage to befriend him, he can be a great help when exploring the library.
-Optionally, he might be in thrall to the aboleths (like the rest of the priests over at Helm's Hold), but it should be possible to free and redeem him.
+Optionally, he might be in thrall to the aboleths (like the rest of the priests over at Helm's Hold), and must be freed before he can become an ally.

 The surface levels of the temple, long abandoned, have been taken over by a group of squatters which decided to make themselves useful by serving as